 Bob: Okay.
 [Brusquely takes the packet, extends a limp handshake, and leaves while thinking, How in the hell can he understand?
 Hence, the chances that Bob will quickly return the signed forms are slim.]

-Scenario #1 illustrates how rushing to facts, avoiding the client’s “re-cues,” and not chunking & checking led to frustration and further delays.
+Scenario 1 illustrates how rushing to facts, avoiding the client’s “re-cues,” and not chunking and checking led to frustration and further delays.

-Please note in this revised scenario how the use of silence, specific clarification of Bob’s emotional statements, chunking & checking, and empathy move the process forward more efficiently and compassionately:
+Please note in this revised scenario how the use of silence, specific clarification of Bob’s emotional statements, chunking and checking, and empathy move the process forward more efficiently and compassionately:

 EP: Bob, please come in.
 How are you?
 [EP stands up, shakes Bob’s hand and then sits at right angles to him.]

 Bob: Wish I were better . . . .
 [Voice trails off a little and looks down at the floor.]